Tips for Safely Restoring an Aged or Stained Wedding Dress or Gown

 - You smell or see any evidence of burning

 - Complete finishing touches.
-Repair or replace the metal pieces removed in Step 1.
+Repair or replace the metal pieces removed in step one.

 Wedding Gown Spot Removal Tips and Suggestions